PeterSmithVondras/DANS/README.md

 # Duplicate Aware Networked Stack (DANS)

-A c++ library which enables the integration of _Duplicate Awareness_ into any resource that might become a bottleneck.
-A simple file client has been implemented which can be used to benchmark the capabilities of DANS.
+Distributed computing problems often suffer from tail latency, especially at the 99th and 99.9th percentile.
+Due to the commonality of chaining services upon each other for single requests, this is become a major hurdle for modern distributed systems.
+DANS, A c++ library which enables the integration of _Duplicate Awareness_ into any resource that might become a resource bottleneck.
+DANS uses a combination of proactive duplication, prioritization and purging to maximize resource utilization while simultaneously minimizing duplicated effort and slow down of un-duplicated jobs.
+DANS offers a flexible generic abstraction (see all headers prefixed with the word "base") abstract interface which can handle a wide range of use cases.

+Provided as an example and a benchmarking tool is the [DANS simple file client](./common/dstage/file_client_dstage_chain_test.cc).
 This Client duplicates application requests and enforces Priority and Purging through the completion cycle.

+Going further is the extensible [throttling proxy server](./common/dstage/dans_throttling_proxy.h) which provides DANS capabilities to software that cannot be modified.
+See the [example proxy](./applications/throttling_proxy/throttling_proxy_example.cc) for a simple proxy server written using the generic proxy.
+The throttling proxy goes further by allowing active control of [primary and secondary job throttling](./common/dstage/throttler.h), which can be used to allow for purging of jobs by withholding them form the underlying system.
+Further work includes automating the throttling threshold adjustments to maintain near maximum throughput, but is now a manual adjustment.

 ## Getting Started